National Lost Pet Prevention Month

 Pets can go missing for many reasons.
 They may escape from an enclosed backyard or inadvertently get let out by your kids during a playdate.
 They might break away from the leash while you’re on vacation or jump out of the car when you stop at a gas station.
 Or, some pets can panic when they hear the fireworks and thunderstorms that are common during the month of July.

 The most common lost cat scenario involves the cat getting trapped somewhere.
 When cats don’t feel well, they tend to seclude themselves.
-This can make it tough for you to find your cat even if she hasn’t left the neighborhood.
-If your kitty found a safe place to hide in someone else’s car, she might accidentally get transported far away from home.
+This can make it tough for you to find your cat even if they haven’t left the neighborhood.
+If your kitty found a safe place to hide in someone else’s car, they might accidentally get transported far away from home.

 Lost Pet Prevention